 Rear Adm.
-Joey Tynch is a native of North Carolina and graduate of the University of North Carolina, Chapel Hill.
-He was commissioned through Aviation Officer Candidate School in July of 1988.
+Joey Tynch is a native of North Carolina and a graduate of the University of North Carolina, Chapel Hill.
+He was commissioned through Aviation Officer Candidate School in July 1988.

-In August 2016, he reported to Allied Joint Force Command, Naples, Italy, where he currently serves as assistant chief of staff for Operations (J3).
+Tynch’s most recent flag assignment was the Allied Joint Force Command, Naples, Italy, where he served as assistant chief of staff for Operations (J3).

 His awards and decorations include the Defense Superior Service Medal, Legion of Merit, Bronze Star, Meritorious Service Medal, Air Medals, Navy Commendation, and Achievement Medals, the Combat Action Ribbon, Army Combat Action Badge, and various unit and campaign decorations.
 He was selected as the Naval Helicopter Association’s (NHA) Instructor Pilot of the Year in 1998 and the NHA’s Pilot of the Year in 2005.